GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 1. Modify the env  entry `LB_ADDR` to your LB address which in our case is `a73fkddo22203aom22-899102.eu-west-1.elb.amazonaws.com` ![CDNJS](https://img.shields.io/badge/CLB--green.svg)

-1. Modify the env `DOMAIN` to the domain you chose at installation which in our case is `kube.gluu.local`
+1. Modify the env `DOMAIN` to the domain you chose at installation which in our case is `demoexample.gluu.org`

         LB_ADDR: "a73fkddo22203aom22-899102.eu-west-1.elb.amazonaws.com"
-        DOMAIN: "kube.gluu.local"
+        DOMAIN: "demoexample.gluu.org"

-1. Adjust the hostname from `kube.gluu.local` in `oxauth.yaml` to the hostname you applied earlier while generating the configuration and deploy `oxauth`.
+1. Adjust the hostname from `demoexample.gluu.org` in `oxauth.yaml` to the hostname you applied earlier while generating the configuration and deploy `oxauth`.

     ![CDNJS](https://img.shields.io/badge/CLB--green.svg) ![CDNJS](https://img.shields.io/badge/NLB--orange.svg)